nyoungstudios/multiflow/docs/thread.md

     flow.add_function(task).error_handler(handle_error)
 ```

+### Retries
+If you want to automatically retry the job if it raises an exception, you can set the value of `retry_count` (the default of 0 means that the job will not be retried).
+If you set the retry count value to 2 for example, but on certain exceptions you want to not retry the job, just wrap your exception in the `FlowFailFastException` class.
+And it will automatically fail that job run and return the child exception in the `JobOutput`'s function `get_exception()`.

 ### Argument expansion
 Argument expansion allows you to expand tuple and dictionary types in a process flow to be passed as `*args` and `**kwargs` to the next function.